signintech/gopdf/README.md

 gopdf
 =====

-A simple library for generating PDF written in Go lang
+A simple library for generating PDF written in Go lang.

-package main
+Use [fpdfGo](https://github.com/signintech/fpdfGo) to generate fonts.

 Sample